All Episodes

 An object slashed down across Ontario, Canada.

-Apparently it crossed Lake Erie.
+Apparently it covered, it crossed Lake Erie.

 It passed into northwestern Pennsylvania near the city of Erie.